DmitriyTereschenko89/GraphSales/README.md

 #### Frontend: React, Mantine, Recharts

 #### How to run:
-1. Download repository `git clone https://github.com/DmitriyTereschenko89/GraphSales.git`
+1. Download the repository `git clone https://github.com/DmitriyTereschenko89/GraphSales.git`
 2. Change the connection string in the `src/GraphSales.Api/appsettings.json file`
 3. Run `src/GraphSales.Api/`
-4. Go to http://localhost:5159/swagger/index.html to explore swagger
+4. Go to http://localhost:5159/swagger/index.html to explore a swagger
 5. Go to `src/GraphSales.UI` folder and run `npm start` command
-6. Go to http://localhost:3000/ to open web app
+6. Go to http://localhost:3000/ to open the web app

 #### Application demo:
 1. Swagger